intel/neural-compressor/docs/source/sq_medium_blog.md

 ## SmoothQuant and our enhancement

-For LLMs, activations are much harder to quantize due to the outliers than weights whose distribution is uniform and flat.
-The variance amongst the channels for a given token is large but small between magnitudes of a given channels, therefore, the quantization error will decrease if we can use activation per-channel quantization.
-However, can't perform channel-wise activation quantization currently because it cannot map to hardware-accelerate GEMM kernels well.
+For LLMs, activations are much harder to quantize than weights due to the outliers.
+The activation variance is large amongst the channels for a given token but is small between magnitudes of a given channels.
+Therefore, the quantization error will decrease if we can use activation per-channel quantization.
+However, channel-wise activation quantization currently could not be performed because it can not map to hardware-accelerate GEMM kernels well.

 SmoothQuant is an alternative method of per-channel activation quantization.
-It divide the input activation by a per-channel smoothing factor $s\in\mathbb R^{C_i} $ , where $C_i$ is the input channel.
-Also scale the weights accordingly to keep the mathematical equivalence.
+It divides the input activation by a per-channel smoothing factor $s\in\mathbb R^{C_i} $ , where $C_i$ is the input channel.
+It also scales the weights accordingly to keep the mathematical equivalence.
 $$
 Y = (Xdiag(s)^{-1})\cdot(diag(s)W) = \hat{X}\hat{W}
 $$
-This formula migrate the difficulty from activations to weights.
-In order to control how much difficulty shift to weights, we use a hyper-parameter named migration strength $\alpha$.
+This formula migrates the quantization difficulty from activations to weights.
+In order to control how much difficulty is shifted to weights, a hyper-parameter named migration strength $\alpha$ is used.
 $$
 s_j = max(|X_j|)^\alpha / max(|W_j|)^{1-\alpha}
 $$